-Hydro One's deemed capital structure for rate-making purposes is 60% debt and 40% 15 common equity of utility rate base.
-The 60% debt component is comprised of 4% deemed 16 short-term debt and 56% long-term debt.
-Hydro One proposes to adopt the final 2020 17 return on equity and short-term debt rates as determined by the OEB for the purposes of determining its return on capital.
+Hydro One's deemed capital structure for rate-making purposes is 60% debt and 40% short-term debt and 56% long-term debt.
+Hydro One proposes to adopt the final 2020 return on equity and short-term debt rates as determined by the OEB for the purposes of determining its return on capital.
 The long-term debt rate is calculated as the weighted average rate on embedded debt, new debt and forecast debt to be issued.
 Further details regarding the cost of capital can be found in Exhibit G, Tab 1, Schedule 1.